 - Secondary brain tumors are more common.
 These cancers start somewhere else in the body and travel to the brain.
 Lung, breast, kidney, colon, and skin cancers are among the most common cancers that can spread to the brain.

-Some brain tumors contain cancer and others don't:
+Some brain tumors contain cancer cells and others don't:

 - Benign brain tumors don't have cancer cells.
 They grow slowly, can often be removed, and rarely spread to the brain tissue around them.
 They can cause problems if they press on certain areas of the brain, though.
 Depending on where they are located in the brain, they can be life-threatening.